 Stacy Eggers, IV, who goes by the nickname ‘Four’, is a life-long resident of Boone.
 He is a 1998 graduate from Appalachian State University and a 2001 graduate of the Norman Adrian Wiggins School of Law at Campbell University.
-As the managing partner of the law firm, Four has a broad background in civil and criminal matters, having tried jury cases for all types of cases.
+As the managing partner of the law firm, Four has a broad background in civil and criminal matters, having tried all types of jury cases.
 He also has a strong business and contract background, which is strengthened by his litigation work.

 Four’s practice areas include land condemnation and real estate disputes, as well as civil litigation, business representation, and contractual matters.
 He also serves as the municipal attorney for the Town of Banner Elk, the Town of Beech Mountain, and the Village of Sugar Mountain.

 Four has always been interested in working in the law, and while at Appalachian State University served on its Student Conduct Court.
 He was elected to the Honor Court during all three years of law school, and served as the chairman of that board during his final year.